stephenbeese/FizzyBeese/README.md

 ## Marketing Plan

 As FizzyBeese is a small independent business the budget for marketing is limited.
-However, there are serveral ways that FizzyBeese can market itself and increase the chances of converting more customers.
+However, there are several ways that FizzyBeese can market itself and increase the chances of converting more customers.

 **Social Media:** To foster brand engagement and communication, our website will feature links to our social media accounts.
-Where we will run targeted ads to reach out to a wide audience taylored to our target market.
-I have created a mock facebook page which you can view [here](readme/fizzy-beese-facebook.png).
+We will run targeted ads to reach out to a wide audience tailored to our target market.
+I have created a mock Facebook page which you can view [here](readme/fizzy-beese-facebook.png).

-**Mailing list:** Another way to gain more brand awareness is by sending regular newsletters to the mailing list obtained via the mailchimp form.
+**Mailing list:** Another way to gain more brand awareness is by sending regular newsletters to the mailing list obtained via the MailChimp form.
 The newsletter would contain information about the products we sell, updates about new products, promotions, and other relevant updates.

-**Google Ads:** The use of google ads is agreat way to increase brand awareness and help with SEO.
-The use of google ads can also help with the use of long-tail keywords and help with the ranking of the site.
+**Google Ads:** The use of Google ads is a great way to increase brand awareness and help with SEO.
+The use of Google ads can also help with the use of long-tail keywords and help with the ranking of the site.

 **Influencers:** Influencers are a great way to increase brand awareness.
 Free samples can be sent to influencers in exchange for mentions or affiliate links.
 Influencers tend to have a wide reach of people that follow them, therefore, increasing our brand awareness.